xevioso/xevioso.github.io/band/guitar/BodyClock.md

 ## Verse 5

-Let's quit our jobs, surrender to fate,
+So let's quit our jobs, surrender to fate,

-Climb a tree and meditate.
+Go climb a tree and meditate.

 Love the world the best we can,